BruceMacD/XRay-Pneumonia-Classifier/README.md

 * If you do weird things show you looked for related work.
 * Fair bit of related work stuff.

+Notes from second meeting with Dr. Oore:
+* Project due week after classes are done (August 7)
+* Try stripping layers from pre-trained model, with a fully connected layer at the end
+* Take of different amounts of layers, freeze the pretrained layers and train the new ones
+* Data augmentation, we can do rotation, augmentation gives more examples.
+* Note why shaprening augmentation didnt work
+* Yes/No feature pre-processing
+* Different nets may have different cielings
+* Ensemble nets (vgg16 and simple net)

 ## Work Log
 Keep track of hours here: